jhpce-jhu/jhpce_mkdocs/docs/slurm/about-jobs.md

 ### LIFE OF A JOB AND ASSOCIATED STATES

 Until we draw a nice diagram, a written description will have to suffice.
-Short names are specified in parentheses below.
+Short job state names are specified in parentheses below.

 1. User submits job
 2. SLURM evaluates syntax and resource requests.